learn-academy-2021-charlie/week-5-assessment-oddtomas/interview-questions.md

 4. What is a gem?

   Your answer: A gem is an extension to the programming language Ruby.
+Gems are packages that can be installed to expand functionality.

   Researched answer:
 Gems are plugins or extensions to Ruby, in this context even Rails can be considered as nothing more than a gem.
 Inside of a Rails there is a Gemfile, where you add gems you want tot include and use.
 Gems are installed via the